-The course is based at the Institute for Advanced Legal Studies in central London, a member institute of the School of Advanced Study, University of London.
+The programme is based at the Institute of Advanced Legal Studies, a member institute of the School of Advanced Study, University of London.

-This innovative LLM programme builds on the Institute’s existing research expertise in the area of company law, corporate governance, international economic law, financial regulation, law of foreign investment and financial law.
-It has been designed to appeal to law graduates as well as those who come from other disciplines, such as business studies, international relations, finance and economics, who would like to learn more about the legal side of international economic relations, in particular international financial markets and services, and to develop a specialised understanding of corporate governance concepts and the role of financial regulation in today’s globalised financial markets.
-The Institute is uniquely qualified and situated to offer this academic law degree programme in London – the world’s leading international financial centre.
+It builds on the Institute’s existing research expertise in the area of company law, corporate governance, international economic law, financial regulation, law of foreign investment and financial law.
+It has been designed to appeal to law graduates as well as those in other disciplines—such as business studies, international relations, and finance and economics—who would like to learn more about the legal side of international economic relations and to develop a specialised understanding of corporate governance concepts and the role of financial regulation in today’s globalised financial markets.
+The Institute is uniquely qualified and situated to offer this academic law degree programme in London, the world’s leading international financial centre.

-- International Corporate Governance and Transnational Corporations (core)
+- International Corporate Governance and Transnational Corporations

-- International Capital Markets Law and Securities Regulation (core)
+- International Capital Markets Law and Securities Regulation

 - Bank Corporate Governance